 Recommendations

-Only to be used in unconscious animals.
+If this method is performed in larger-bodied species or by someone who has not demonstrated technical competency, it should only to be used in unconscious animals.

 Consistent results when performing manual cervical dislocation requires strength and skill so team members should be rested regularly to avoid fatigue and ensure consistently reliable results.

-Mechanical cervical dislocation is preferred to manual as is more reliable and less prone to failure.

-Cervical dislocation by crushing of vertebrae and spinal cord should not be used.
+Cervical dislocation should result in separation of the skull from the vertebral column at C0-C1 and sever both carotid arteries without damaging the exterior of the bird; it must not involve crushing of vertebrae and spinal cord.

 Animals should be monitored continuously until death to ensure the absence of brain stem reflexes.